 Expert Tips

-- Make this soup ahead of time and reheat it either on the stovetop or in the microwave.
+- This lentil soup can be made ahead of time and reheated either on the stovetop or in the microwave.

-- Up to two cups of the broth can be substituted with water, if needed.
+- Substitute up to two cups of the broth with water, if needed.

-- Either chicken broth, chicken stock, or vegetable broth can be used.
-If you don't have 6 cups of broth, two of the cups can be substituted with water.
+- If you do not have 6 cups of vegetable broth, two of the cups can be substituted with water.
 If using less-sodium broth, I do not suggest substituting any of it with water.

 Serve this soup to kids in a small bowl and their favorite spoon.
 My kids like to eat this using a porcelain soup spoon.